maljukan/typescript-node-rest-starter/README.md

 # TypeScript REST Node Starter

-This repository can be used as a convenient starting point for building Node.js REST API's using TypeScript on top of Express web framework.
+This repository can be used as a convenient starting point for building `NODE REST API`'s using `TypeScript` on top of `Express` web framework.

 # Features
  - Basic `JWT` authentication and account activation using `SMTP`
+ - Repository pattern used to enable separation of concerns
+ - `MongoDB` - default repository implementation, should be easy to replace

 # Pre-reqs
 - Install [Node.js](https://nodejs.org/en/)
 - Install [MongoDB](https://docs.mongodb.com/manual/installation/)